 Should the risk materialise – assess the effect on any part of the remaining project dates and deliverables.
 You will monitor the progress of the system implementation against the project plan and consider either additional consultancy input or delaying the start date of using Sage 200.

-If this is not done, project milestones will not be hit and use of resource will be inefficient (cost & time frames).
+If this is not done, project milestones will not be hit and the use of the resource will be inefficient (cost & time frames).

-The importance of Risk Management and we’ve have now bought a bigger boat…
+The importance of Risk Management and we’ve now bought a bigger boat…

-We also know prolonging a project finishing causes an increase of cost in both money, time and resource… something we all want to avoid!
+We also know prolonging a project finishing causes an increase of cost in both money, time and resources… something we all want to avoid!

-This can tell us that Risk Management is a vital part to any type of Project.
+This can tell us that Risk Management is a vital part of any type of Project.
 Keep on time, in budget and get completed.
-(Gower Handbook of Project Management – Rodney Turner – Routledge 2016)

 No matter what industry you are in, risks need management.
 If you want to minimise them, or even completely prevent them from happening.
 As Jerome F. Lederer an American aviation-safety pioneer said…